Get

 8. In Here

 The ”in here” command is intended to tell your dog to start separating the animals in your herd.
 If a few animals need to be separated from the others, this is the command you’ll use to get your dog to do it.
-Once the animals are separated, normally sheep, you say “in here” to your herding dog so that the dog will move into that gap and keep the animals separated.
+Once the animals are separated, normally sheep, you say “in here” to your herding dog so that the dog will move into that gap and help keep the animals separated.

 9. Hold

-Giving your dog the command “hold” means that the dog should hold the stock where it’s at until you’re ready to start moving again.
+Giving your dog the command “hold” means that the dog should keep the stock where it’s at until you’re ready to start moving again.
 Make sure you’ve taught the dog the other commands on our list so that they’ll know what to do when the herd is ready to move again.

 10. Take Time or Steady